feathersui/feathersui-starling/documentation/help/markdown/features.md

 ## Cross Platform

--   Create user interfaces for both desktop and mobile apps.
+-   Create user interfaces for desktop, mobile, and smart TV apps.

--   Easy to scale for different screen dimensions and densities with [`ScreenDensityScaleFactorManager`](../api-reference/feathers/utils/ScreenDensityScaleFactorManager.html).
+-   Easy to scale your app for different screen dimensions and densities with [`ScreenDensityScaleFactorManager`](../api-reference/feathers/utils/ScreenDensityScaleFactorManager.html).

--   Support for fluid layouts, with anchors or dimensions set as percentages, that fit to a wide variety of screen sizes.
+-   Support for fluid layouts (using anchors and percentages) that fit to a wide variety of screen sizes.

 -   Choose between scrolling with touch physics including elastic, springy edges or traditional desktop scroll bars and the mouse scroll wheel.